JaqiKal/task-master/README.md

 * My mentor [Jubril Akolade](https://github.com/jubrillionaire/)
 * The whole team at [Code Institute Slack community](https://code-institute-room.slack.com) for their teaching and support.
 * To all engaged fellow students at all channels and a special shout out to slack channel [community sweden](https://app.slack.com/client/T0L30B202/C03J2BCURV3).
-* My immediate and extended family, as well as my friends, support and cheer me on!
+* My immediate and extended family, as well as my friends, who support and cheer me on!
-* Kera Cudmore[x](https://github.com/kera-cudmore) for her excellent readme example.
+* [Kera Cudmore](https://github.com/kera-cudmore) for her excellent readme example.

 *<span style="color: blue;">[Back to Content](#content)</span>*